 Applicants without a university degree may be admitted to the course if they can provide other evidence of their ability and can demonstrate significant professional experience as musical performers (concerts, tours, recordings, etc.).

-- a duly completed, dated and signed CAS/DAS course application form for the 2019-2020 academic year
+- a duly completed, dated and signed CAS/DAS course application form for the 2020-2021 academic year (coming soon)

 - a motivation letter on behalf of the ensemble